ibm-cloud-docs/AnalyticsEngine/faq.md

 ## Integration

 ### Which other IBM Cloud services can I use with IBM Analytics Engine?
-IBM Analytics Engine is a compute engine offered in Watson Data Platform.
-It integrates with important offerings in Watson Data Platform, for example, Data Science Experience can be used to push jobs to IBM Analytics Engine.
+IBM Analytics Engine is a compute engine offered in {{site.data.keyword.DSX_short}} and can be used to push {{site.data.keyword.DSX_short}} jobs to IBM Analytics Engine.
 Data can be written to Cloudant or Db2 Warehouse on Cloud after being processed by using Spark.

-### How is IBM Analytics Engine integrated with Data Science Experience?
+### How is IBM Analytics Engine integrated with IBM Watson Studio?

-IBM Analytics Engine is a first class citizen in Data Science Experience (DSX).
-Projects (or individual notebooks) in DSX can be associated with IBM Analytics Engine.
-Once you have an IBM Analytics cluster running in IBM Cloud, log in to DSX using the same IBM Cloud credentials you used for IBM Analytics Engine, create a project, go to the project's Settings page, and then add  the IBM Analytics Engine service instance you created to the  project.
-For details, including videos and tutorials, see [Watson Data Platform Learning ](https://developer.ibm.com/clouddataservices/docs/analytics-engine/get-started/).
+IBM Analytics Engine is a first class citizen in {{site.data.keyword.DSX_short}}.
+Projects (or individual notebooks) in
+{{site.data.keyword.DSX_short}} can be associated with IBM Analytics Engine.
+Once you have an IBM Analytics cluster running in IBM Cloud, log in to {{site.data.keyword.DSX_short}} using the same IBM Cloud credentials you used for IBM Analytics Engine, create a project, go to the project's Settings page, and then add  the IBM Analytics Engine service instance you created to the  project.
+For details, including videos and tutorials, see [IBM Watson Learning ](https://developer.ibm.com/clouddataservices/docs/analytics-engine/get-started/).
 After you have added the IBM Analytics Engine service to the project, you can select to run a notebook on the service.
 For details on how to run code in a notebook, see [Code and run notebooks](https://dataplatform.ibm.com/docs/content/analyze-data/code-run-notebooks.html?audience=wdp&context=analytics).

 ### Can I use Kafka for data ingestion?